kubesphere/website/content/en/docs/application-store/app-developer-guide/helm-developer-guide.md

 weight: 14410
 ---

 You can upload the Helm chart of an app to KubeSphere so that tenants with necessary permissions can deploy it.
-This tutorial demonstrates how prepare Helm charts using NGINX as an example.
+This tutorial demonstrates how to prepare Helm charts using NGINX as an example.

 ## Install Helm